 How it came to be:

-Rowing was big at Cornell when I was there as a student in the forties, as it had been previously at the turn of the twentieth century.
-My parents, both Cornellians of that era (Classes of 1912 and 1918), spoke fondly of the winning crews of yore and of their legendary coach Charles E. “Pop” Courtney.
+Rowing was big at Cornell when I was there as a student in the late 1940s, as it had been previously at the turn of the 20th century.
+My parents, both Cornellians of that era (Class of 1912 and Class of 1918), spoke fondly of the winning crews of yore and of their legendary coach Charles E. “Pop” Courtney.
 And so we modern students paid enough attention to Cornell rowing to have often watched the races on Cayuga Lake and to have had time to observe the rhythm of the stroke.

 As a student in Mechanical Engineering and, more particularly in Fluid Mechanics, I often puzzled over the vagaries of the motion of the shell.
 It is noticeably uneven.
 In the drive, as the crew applies effort to the oars, the boat seems counter-intuitively to slow only to leap ahead again as the oars and rowers return for the next stroke.
 This is not an illusion.
 The shell is feather-light compared to the weight of the crew so that as they propel their mass stern-ward in the reach for the next catch the boat is sent sharply in the opposite (bow-ward) direction.